In terms of comprehensive data protection, you can divide the history on times before the GDPR and times after the GDPR.

 You need to learn about the data subject rights under the GDPR.

-It addresses who qualifies for data subject rights under the GDPR and details the rights provided, such as the rights to be informed, to access, to correct, to delete, to limit processing, to data portability, and to object.
+It explains who qualifies for data subject rights under the GDPR and details the specific rights granted, including the rights to be informed, to access, to correct, to delete, to limit processing, to data portability, and to object.

-Furthermore, it outlines the procedures users should follow to assert their rights and the obligations businesses face when responding to a data subject request.
+Additionally, it outlines the procedures users should follow to assert their rights and the obligations businesses have when responding to a data subject request.

-Lastly, the article examines the repercussions for businesses that fail to comply with a data subject request.
+Lastly, the article examines the consequences for businesses that fail to comply with a data subject request.

 GDPR applies to the interactions between businesses and users in which at least one comes from the European Union.